Search results for

 By

 AI apps are hitting it off in a big way right now.
 It started with image generation and has since moved to chat, search, and other areas.
-Google has its service, Bard, while many other modern apps use ChatGPT.
-However, there were AI apps before the ChatGPT craze, and we’ll list some of those as well.
+Google now has Gemini, while many other modern apps use ChatGPT.
+But what other AI apps are out there?
+There were plenty available before the ChatGPT craze and its official app debuted, and we’ll list some of those as well.
 This is a swiftly growing category, so we’ll likely update this list regularly until some true champions emerge.
 Here are the best AI apps for Android and iPhone.

 The best AI apps for Android